lillianaleecode/reassessment_foundations_se_2021/README.md

 #6 i renamed the link by typing in the terminal 'heroku rename reassessmentlillianalee' and I got this link https://reassessmentlillianalee.herokuapp.com/
 #7 now I just push the code to heroku by writing 'git push heroku master' in the terminal.
 now my project is live in 'https://reassessmentlillianalee.herokuapp.com/' :D yey!

-notes to myself:
-PLAY WITH CSS AND BOOTSTRAP.
-Add elements that makes it look like a website. (the nav and footer for example) dont forget to send everything to assess the project!!!!